magic/types/README.md

 // alias is.empty

 isError(new Error('')) // true
-// alias is.error
+// alias isErr, is.error, is.err

 isIterable([]) // true
 // alias is.iterable

 isEmail('a@b.c') // true
-// alias is.email, is.mail
+// alias isMail, is.email, is.mail

 isNull(null) // true
-// alias is.nil, is.null
+// alias isNil, is.nil, is.null

 isUndefinedOrNull(undefined || null) // true
-// alias is.undefined, is.undefinedOrNull
+// alias is.undefinedOrNull

 isBuffer(new Buffer('test')) // true
-// alias is.buffer
+// alias isBuff, is.buffer, is.buff

-isThenable(new Promise()) // true
+isPromise(new Promise()) // true
-// alias is.thenable
+// alias is.promise, isThenable, isThen, is.thenable, is.then

 isArguments(() => return arguments) // true
-// alias is.arguments
+// alias isArgs, is.arguments, is.args

 isUUID(uuid) // true
 // alias is.uuid